 Section 10.
 Administrative Issuances.
-The Commission shall publish or issue official directives and administrative issuances, orders and circulars, which include:
+The Commission shall publish or issue official directives and administrative issuances, orders and circulars:

-a.
-Rules of procedure in the exercise of its quasi-judicial functions, subject to suppletory application of the Rules of Court;

-- b.
-Schedule of administrative fines and penalties for the violation of the Act, these Rules, issuances or the orders of the Commission, and applicable fees for its administrative services and filing fees; - c.
-Procedure for registration of data processing system, and notification; - d.
-Other administrative issuances consistent with its mandate and other functions.
+- a.
+To govern the rules of procedure in the exercise of its quasijudicial functions, subject to suppletory application of the Rules of Court; - b.
+To publish the schedule of fines and penalties for the violation of the Act, these Rules, issuances or the orders of the Commission and the fees for its administrative services and filing fees;